James Zadroga 9/11 Health and Compensation Act

 - The National Program: The WTC Health Program has a nationwide network of clinics with providers across the country for responders and survivors who live outside the New York City metropolitan area.
 For information about the nationwide provider network call 1-888-982-4748.

 These programs provide free medical services by health care professionals who specialize in 9/11-related conditions.
 These professionals are very familiar with the administrative processes relating to workers' compensation and the 9/11 Victim Compensation Fund.
-More information about the WTC Health Program is available on the WTC Centers for Excellence website, or by contacting the WTC Health Program at 1-888-WTC-HP4U (1-888-982-4748), or at the Centers for Disease Control and Prevention: World Trade Center Health Effects.
+More information about the WTC Health Program is available by calling 1-888-WTC-HP4U (1-888-982-4748), or at the Centers for Disease Control and Prevention: World Trade Center Health Effects.

 Volunteers, and other WTC-related claimants, are strongly encouraged to apply for benefits under the WTC Health Program.
 Unless Congress authorizes a new appropriation, the WTC Volunteer Fund will likely be exhausted over the next five years.
 Volunteers who apply for the WTC Health Program will benefit from secure funding for their health care needs, while helping preserve and extend the life of the limited Volunteer Fund for indemnity benefits not covered by the WTC Health Program.